mikeorr/WebHelpers2/README.txt

 ``number``
     Numeric helpers and number formatters.

-``paginate``
-    A tool for letting you view a large sequence a screenful at a time, with previous/next links.

-``pylonslib``
-    Helpers for the Pylons framework.
-These depend on Pylons context variables (request, response, session, etc) or other aspects of Pylons and its dependencies.
-Most can be ported to other frameworks with little effort.

-``tags``
-    Helpers producing simple HTML tags.

 ``text``
     Helpers producing string output, suitable for both HTML and non-HTML applications.

-``textile``
-    Another text to HTML converter.
-Normally invoked via ``webhelpers.tools.textilize()``.
-(If you use this library directly, you may have to wrap the results in ``literal()`` to prevent double escaping.)

-``util``
-    Miscellaneous functions.

 WebHelpers is package aimed at providing helper functions for use within web applications.